 Nothing is sadder than when you realize that a language you used to be fluent in is slowly fading from your brain.
 This happens a lot, especially to people who know several languages.
 What’s that old phrase?
 “Use it or lose it?”
 It must be time to refresh your language fluency!

-If you aren’t actively brushing up on your language skills, you’re likely to lose some fluency as time passes.
+If you aren’t actively brushing up on your language skills, you’re likely to lose some language fluency as time passes.
 You may be inspired or pressured to update your skills for travel or business reasons.
 Perhaps you are a freelance translator wanting to expand into and work with your third or fourth language.
 Whatever the reason, you can get your fluency back, so don’t worry.
 There are many fun ways to do this without cracking open a textbook or buying an expensive plane ticket for an immersive experience.

 Media binging just got productive